-The Catechesis of the Good Shepherd is a highly acclaimed approach to the religious formation of children, rooted in the Bible, the liturgy of the Church, and the educational principles of Maria Montessori.
-Normally, children gather in an “atrium,” a room specially prepared for them which contains simple yet beautiful materials that they use to ponder the story of Christ and the life of the Church.
+Catechesis of the Good Shepherd (CGS) is a highly acclaimed approach to the religious formation of children, rooted in the Bible, the liturgy of the Church, and the educational principles of Maria Montessori.
+Children gather in an “Atrium,” a room specially prepared for them, which contains handmade materials that they use to ponder the story of Christ and the life of the Church.

 First Confession & Holy Communion

-Children in the Level II atrium (for those aged 6-9) may prepare to make their First Confession and First Holy Communion.
-Typically, it is expected that children will have been enrolled in religious education classes the year prior to the year of sacramental reception (either in the Catechesis of the Good Shepherd program or the parish’s traditional religious education program).
-If you have questions regarding Sacramental Preparation for your child, please contact firstname.lastname@example.org.
+Children in the Level II Atrium (for those aged 6-8) may prepare to make their First Confession and First Holy Communion.
+Typically, it is expected that children will have been enrolled in the Atrium for at least one full year before beginning Sacramental Preparation.
+If you have questions regarding Sacramental Preparation for your child, please email Kay Perdue Meadows at email@example.com or Grace Klise at firstname.lastname@example.org.

 Catechists & Assistants

 All Atrium catechists are required to attend 100 hours of formation in each level before leading an Atrium.
 The 100 hours provide the foundation for their continuing study of Scripture and the liturgy, learning how to observe the child, and personal prayer.
 In addition to the catechist, each Atrium also has one or more assistants who play an invaluable role in enabling the Atrium to function smoothly and in assuring that each child flourishes.
 No special training is required to become an Atrium assistant; each catechist provides brief training to his or her assistant(s).
 Any parent, grandparent, high school student, or other parishioner who is interested in assisting in an Atrium is invited to further pursue their interest.
 Please visit the Volunteer Page.